harisont/dependently-typed-notes/dependently_typed_notes.md

 subst ∶ {A ∶ Set} → {P ∶ A → Set} → {a1 a2 ∶ A} → a1 ≡ a2 → P a2 → P a1
 subst refl q = q
 ```

+### The absurd pattern

+In Agda, the absurd pattern is represented as `()`.
+This is useful when the proof requires to prove something impossible in a case which is already, by itself impossible (it is a way to “quit early”).
+Note this pattern is definitionally equal to `true ≡ false`.

+### Rewriting

+The `rewrite p` pattern instructs Agda to replace all the occurrences of an expression in the goal with `p`. (…)

 # More on the Curry-Howard isomorphism